 What is required?

-You'll be required to take preparatory math and graphics courses to be admitted into the engineering programs.
-Depending on your area of study, you'll complete from 66 to 70 credit hours of general education courses.
-Also, depending on your engineering specialty, you'll be required to take additional courses to complete the transfer program.
+You'll be required to take preparatory math and science courses to be admitted into the engineering programs.
+Depending on your area of study, you'll complete from 63-65 credit hours of courses.
+Also, depending on your engineering specialty, you may be required to take additional courses to complete the transfer program.

 Where will it lead?